 - Sepsis.
 Group A strep sepsis is provoked by varicella.
 A quarter of all invasive strep infections in kids follow chickenpox esp toxic shock, osteomyelitis. ?Shifts T helper cells from Th2 (antibody) to Th1 (cellular).

 Group A streptococcus has never been resistant to penicillin!
-But doesn’t mean penicillin is the best treatment: clindamycin shows superior killing (in animal models) – inhibits protein synthesis so works throughout cell cycle, cf penicillin where action only during replication.
+But doesn’t mean penicillin is the best treatment: Clindamycin shows superior killing (in animal models) – inhibits protein synthesis so works throughout cell cycle, cf penicillin where action only during replication.
 Will also inhibit toxins (in theory).

 GAS vaccine? – danger of priming for rheumatic fever!
 New 26 valent, effective for sore throats and invasive disease, probably not long term effective or appropriate for preventing rheumatic fever.